May 6, 2026

 My buffer and emergency fund are in the same account.
 Should I separate them now?

 Yes.
 Open a second account today and transfer the portion designated as buffer (one month of essential expenses) there.
 Label it clearly.
 What remains in the first account is your emergency fund.
 The separation does not require any new savings — it just reorganizes what you already have into clearly delineated functions.
-The behavioral protection of separate accounts more than justifies the 10 minutes it takes to set up.
+The behavioral protection of separate accounts more than justifies the ten minutes it takes to set up.

 What happens to my buffer if I lose my job?

 If you lose your job, the buffer gives you one month of funded essential expenses before you need to access any other resource.
-That one month is the time to apply for unemployment benefits, assess severance, and begin job searching from a slightly less panicked position.
+That one month is the time to apply for unemployment benefits, assess severance, and begin job searching from a less panicked position.
 After the buffer month, you draw from your emergency fund.
 The buffer is not designed to cover extended unemployment — the emergency fund is.
 The two-account system together provides far more protection than either alone.